 Even though none of the applications was objected to by the State or local units of government, they languished at the Department for well over a decade.
 No amount of effort on our part was able to move the applications along.
 In 2004 there was brief burst of activity - consultation letters were sent to the State and local governments, and some work was performed on the environmental assessments.
-But then all went quiet again at the Department, and in 2007 the applications were returned to us as stale, even though it was the Department that was responsible for their long pendency.
+But then all went quiet again at the Department that was responsible for their long pendency.